reppohopper/js_patterns/README.md

 ## Origin

-I originally learned about this pattern from, "Functional Programming in JavaScript" by Luis Attencio [maybe this product listing works?](https://www.amazon.com/gp/product/1617292826/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), which pointed to a [brilliant post](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html] on the subject by Ben Cherry in a blog called "Adequately Good: Decent Programming Advice".)
+I originally learned about this pattern from, "Functional Programming in JavaScript" by Luis Attencio [maybe this product listing works?](https://www.amazon.com/gp/product/1617292826/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), which pointed to a [brilliant post](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html) on the subject by Ben Cherry in a blog called "Adequately Good: Decent Programming Advice".

 The post is from 2010, but the patterns and structures demonstrated there, even in their pre-ES6 syntax, retain their relevance.
 The patterns is no less powerful now, as we can implement it in ES6+ and carry over their incredible ability to create modules with private state on the fly, even in environments like Google Apps Script which are particularly hostile to code modularity.